 Without a systematic approach, companies are stuck with costly systems, unnecessary customization and highly integrated solutions.

-To avoid that, you must choose an ERP system with features that are industry-specific and suit your business needs.
+To avoid that, you must choose an ERP system with industry-specific features that suit your business website needs.
 This way, you will be able to look for opportunities to decrease overhead expenses, increase efficiencies and collect reporting requirements at core stages of your business workflows.
 Such an approach is bound to reap long-term advantages and ROI.

-The core objective of having ERP software is to integrate all your business operations into a single convenient system, so as to enhance their productivity.
+The core objective of ERP software is to integrate all your business operations into a single convenient system to enhance their productivity.
 By the same token, scalability plays a vital role in business productiveness, as enterprises need to keep up with the growing market demands and scale as per future requisites.

 That is why, along with accessing business processes, companies must also evaluate the capability of ERP systems to scale and upgrade with time, in order to support their future development complexities.
 This will save them from redundant expenses of searching and deploying new systems.